Liquid assets: New breast milk dispensary supports health of moms and babies

 “Our missions both aim to support the health and nutrition of women and children,” Barnes said in a news release announcing the partnership.

-Dr. Karen Federici, owner of Family First, said that having a dispensary location in Sycamore will make much-needed breast milk more easily accessible.
+Karen Federici, doctor and owner of Family First, said that having a dispensary location in Sycamore will make much-needed breast milk more easily accessible.
 She said that there are no nearby in-person dispensary locations, with the closest being in Crystal Lake.

 “There is definitely a need in the community,” Federici said.
 “There is always a high need for breast milk in the first few days after giving birth, and moms often need a little supplement.”